Representation Learning in a Decomposed Encoder Design for Bio-inspired Hebbian Learning: Experiments

 \subsection{Experimental Setting}

-\textbf{Datasets:} To evaluate our models, we use primarily two standard classification benchmarks (GTSRB and STL10) and one multi-target classification dataset of concrete defects CODEBRIM as well as an action recogntion video dataset UCF101.
-GTSRB refers to the German Traffic Sign Recognition Benchmark \cite{stallkamp2011german}.
-It contains images of 43 different traffic sign classes, extracted from video recordings under different light and weather conditions.
-The street sign appearance makes them easy to identify for humans, because of well-defined discriminative features of color, shape, symbols and text.
-The dataset contains 39,209 training images and 12,630 test images.
-We use the same training set for both self-supervised encoder training and supervised classifier training.

-The STL-10 dataset is an image recognition dataset for unsupervised feature learning \cite{coates2011analysis}, similar to CIFAR10.
-However, each class has fewer labeled training examples than in CIFAR-10, but a very large set of unlabeled examples for unsupervised learning.
-The number of unlabeled images is around 100000 whereas the number of labeled images is around 5000.
-The test set is composed of 800 images for each of the 10 classes.
-The classes of objects present in the dataset are: airplane, bird, car, cat, deer, dog, horse, monkey, ship, truck.

-CODEBRIM is a multi-target classification dataset of defects on concrete surfaces \cite{mundt2019meta} with 5 classes of defects: crack, spallation, efflorescence, exposed bars and corrosion stains.
-It is possible to have multiple defects in the same image.
-This is a major difference to other benchmarks.
-CODEBRIM not only allows us to validate our design in a practical real world setting but also investigate if it is possible to infer multiple objects from the latent space extracted by our self-supervised models.
-The dataset also contains varied and challenging cases due to the overlapping defects, varied appearance of concrete surfaces, presence of surface markings and varied weather conditions.
-The training set contains 5354 defect bounding boxes with at least one defect and 2506 background bounding boxes of 30 unique bridges, acquired at different scales at a high resolutions.
-The test set contains 150 defect examples per class.

-UCF101 is a standard action recognition dataset to evaluate 3D models and is composed of realistic action videos categorized in 101 action categories \cite{soomro2012ucf101}.

-\textbf{Training Details and Hyperparameters:} Our encoders are 6-layer-CNNs trained in parallel (see appendix for architecture details).
-We have two versions of our proposed method: one trained with local learning rule (\textbf{ours(Local)}) and the other one trained with backpropagation (\textbf{ours(Backprop)}).
+\textbf{Training Details and Hyperparameters:} The encoders in our pipeline are 6-layer CNNs trained in parallel with two versions: \textbf{ours(Local)} using local learning rules, and \textbf{ours(Backprop)} using backpropagation.

-For comparison, we consider three baseline models: end-to-end supervised classification learning (Supervised-VGG), training with local plasticity rules for contrastive predictive coding (CLAPP) and backpropagation training with Hinge loss formulation for contrastive predictive coding (HingeCPC) \cite{illing2021local}.
-For local training, each layer is trained greedily with the loss objective.
+We compare against three baselines: Supervised-VGG (end-to-end supervised classification), CLAPP (local plasticity rules for CPC), and HingeCPC (backpropagation with Hinge loss for CPC) \cite{illing2021local}.

-The encoders are implemented in Pytorch and trained on two A100 Nvidia GPUs using Adam with an initial learning rate of $10^{-5}$ and weight decay of $ 5 \cdot 10^{-6}$, mini-batch size 64, where each image is randomly cropped and downsized to 64x64 resolution.
-We also perform some random flipping of the images with probability $p=0.5$ during training to augment the data.
-All encoders are trained for 200 epochs.
-To simulate a sequence of frames for static images, each image is split into patches of size 16x16, similar to \cite{illing2021local,lowe2019putting}.
+Encoders are trained for 200 epochs using Adam with an initial learning rate of $10^{-5}$ and weight decay of $5 \cdot 10^{-6}$.
+We use a mini-batch size of 64, randomly cropping and downsizing images to 64x64, and applying random flipping with probability $p=0.5$.
+Training lasts for 200 epochs.
+For image datsets, Static images are split into 16x16 patches to simulate a sequence of frames.